daniel-lima/aem-vltsync/README.md

 [AEM] VLT Sync
 ========

-This a content package project generated using the multimodule-content-package-archetype.
+Content package of the VLT Sync project.
+Generated using the multimodule-content-package-archetype.

+Detailed documentation on the project: [http://daniel-lima.github.io/aem-vltsync](http://daniel-lima.github.io/aem-vltsync).

 Building
 --------